ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 .. versionadded:: 2.7

-The ``subelements`` filter produces a product of an object and the subelement values of that object, similar to the ``subelements`` lookup.
+The :ansplugin:`ansible.builtin.subelements#filter` filter produces a product of an object and the subelement values of that object, similar to the :ansplugin:`ansible.builtin.subelements#lookup` lookup.
 This lets you specify individual subelements to use in a template.
 For example, this expression:

 .. code-block:: yaml+jinja

     {{ users | subelements('groups', skip_missing=True) }}

-Data before applying the ``subelements`` filter:
+Data before applying the :ansplugin:`ansible.builtin.subelements#filter` filter:

 .. code-block:: yaml